 Is it easier to study for the two-day General Bar Exam?

-However, pass rates don’t indicate the difficulty of the Attorneys’ Exam itself since the essay questions are the same as those of the General Bar Exam.
+But this is almost a moot point because pass rates don’t dictate your OWN chances of passing.
+Pass rates also don’t indicate the difficulty of the Attorneys’ Exam itself since the essay questions are the same as those of the General Bar Exam.
 It could be, for instance, that attorneys who have been practicing law tend to write like a lawyer, not like a bar taker.

-Now, should you opt to take the full General Bar Exam anyway?
+Now, should you opt to take the full California Bar Exam anyway, as an attorney candidate?

 That is, is the longer exam going to increase your chances of passing and getting licensed in California?
 That’s a different question…